 You need to uncheck the Requires shipping or pickup boxes option if you go to your Ecwid admin, in Catalog → Products and click on a product.
 These products will be regarded as digital and thus the shipping step will be skipped at checkout.

 How can wholesale customers get their discount?

 How long do the added products remain in the cart?

 The cart content never expires.
-It is tied to a customer's browser and will be cleared only if a customer clears his/her browser's local storage/cookies.
-It was implemented intentionally to increase sales of all Ecwid merchants.
-When a customer adds something to bag and proceeds to "Your Shopping Bag" page, there is "Your cart contents are stored here for 30+ days so you can return anytime" message displayed, so the customer can feel safe about the things already added to cart, but not purchased yet.
-They can come back to your store later and finish the purchase.
+It is tied to a customer's browser and will be cleared only if a customer clears their browser's local storage/cookies.
+It was implemented intentionally to increase sales for all Ecwid merchants — customers can come back to your store later and finish the purchase.

 A product added to cart doesn't affect the global store's inventory.
 It affects the look of the store for this particular customer only.
 The global inventory is changed only when the customer places their order.
 Thus, if one customer adds a product to cart, all the other customers will see the same number of items in stock for this product as you really have in your store at that moment and they can buy the product.